ppoffice/hexo-theme-icarus/source/_posts/en/Donation-Buttons.md

 </div>

 This article covers some donation buttons supported by Icarus 3.
-If you need to display multiple donation buttons at once, simply add individual button configurations to the `donates` array like this
+If you need to display multiple donation buttons at once, simply add individual button configuration to the `donates` array like this

 {% codeblock themes/icarus/_config.yml lang:yaml %}